Diocese of Tulsa: 1870 to 1900

-In 1891, Pope Leo XIII elevated the apostolic prefecture to the Apostolic Vicariate of Indian Territory, continuing its jurisdiction over the Oklahoma and Indian Territories.
+In 1890, the US Government separated western Oklahoma from the Indian Territory, founding the Oklahoma Territory.
+The Tulsa area remained as part of the now-smaller Indian Territory.In 1891, Pope Leo XIII created the Apostolic Vicariate of Indian Territory, continuing its jurisdiction over the Oklahoma and Indian Territories.
+The Church of the Assumption was the first parish in Muskogee, established by the priest in 1891.
 The first parish in Tulsa, Holy Family, opened in 1899.